How to Write Postcards That Sell

 On the other hand, an offer with low appeal (free ads sent to your cell phone while you shop) or filling out long forms will reduce the number of people that reply.

 Don’t forget to ask for the response!
-If you don’t ask for the sale (or the reply form), you won’t get it.
+If you don’t ask for the call or the sign up you won’t get it.
 Use large or bold type and offer several ways to respond.
-Include a phone number, an email address, and a Web address (remember to use a landing page, not your home page).
+Include a phone number, an email address, and a Web address and (send your landing page to school).

 Use a unique code, telephone number, or URL on each mailing.
 If you track your responses, you’ll know which lists (or offers, if you have more than one) are generating the most leads.